 * Required fields

 Please log into the Vintage Books site by entering your email address and password below.

 'A daring and ambitious novel' (Daily Telegraph) that was shortlisted for the Booker ...

 The nth book in our stunning 'Vintage Love Film' promotion

 Kurt Vonnegut was born in Indianapolis in 1922 and studied biochemistry at Cornell University.
-During WWII, as a prisoner of war in Germany, he witnessed the destruction of Dresden by Allied bombers, an ...
+During the Second World War he served in Europe and, as a prisoner of war in Germany, witnessed the destruction ...